ColinUlmer/File2Wallet/README.md

 # File2Wallet
-Command-line tool for generating Ethereum wallet private key and public address from any file of any type
+Command-line tool for generating Ethereum wallet private key and public address from any file of any type<br>
 Requires: Node.js

 <h2>Install</h2>